Stuycs-K/finalprojectapcs-4-jiang-andy-takahashi-sean/PROTOTYPE.md

 ## Board
 ### Fields
 - int[][] board
   - Each integer denotes the color of the block in that spot.
+0 denotes that the square is empty.
   - 10 x 20 board
 - int score
 - Tetrimino hold
     - This is the piece that will be held .